Pre-training Language Models for Comparative Reasoning: Pre-training Framework

-Inspired by the multi-task prompted training~\cite{T0}, we unify the aforementioned pre-training tasks with natural language prompts.
+Inspired by the prompt-based multi-task training methods utilized by previous text-to-text transformers~\cite{raffel2020exploring,T0}, we jointly train the aforementioned pre-training tasks by unifying their input sequences with natural language prompts.
 The detailed format of source and target sequences are shown in Table \ref{tab:multitask}.
-The model is jointly optimized for all tasks using a shared loss function, which encourages the model to learn generalizable representations that are beneficial across tasks.
-For BART, we train the proposed pre-training tasks together with the text infilling (TI) task, where the model requires to reconstruct the text corrupted with randomly masked spans, as described in \citealt{lewis-etal-2020-bart}.
-The detailed We denote the loss function for text infilling as as $\mathcal{L}_{\rm{TI}}$.
-Hence, the overall objective $\mathcal{L}$ is formulated as follows:
+The model is jointly optimized for all tasks, which encourages the model to learn generalizable representations that are beneficial across tasks.
+To preserve its general language modeling ability, we employ the proposed pre-training tasks along with the text infilling (TI) task, where the model is required to reconstruct the documents corrupted with randomly masked spans, as described in \citet{lewis-etal-2020-bart}.
+We denote the loss function for text infilling as as $\mathcal{L}_{\rm{TI}}$.
+Hence, the overall objective is as follows: $\mathcal{L} = \mathcal{L}_{\rm{QA}} + \mathcal{L}_{\rm{QAG}} + \mathcal{L}_{\rm{SUM}} + \mathcal{L}_{\rm{TI}}$.

+We denote the proposed multi-task pre-training for comparison as +CMP.
+To analyze the effects of each pre-training task, we define single-task variants: +CMP\textsubscript{QA} for comparative answer generation, +CMP\textsubscript{QAG} for comparative QA pairs generation, and +CMP\textsubscript{SUM} for summary generation.